 Finishing the waveguide endfaces

-In order to allow endfire coupling into our waveguides their endfaces have to be polished perpendicular to the waveguiding channels.
+In order to allow endfire coupling into our waveguides their endfaces have to be polished rectangular to the waveguiding channels.
 To avoid rounding of the endfaces the waveguide sample and a dummy sample are clamped together to provide physical contact between two identical materials.
 After an equalizing grinding step the endfaces are polished using an alcaline silica sole.
 The experimental setup for polishing is shown in Fig.1.

 Fabrication of dielectric filter coatings